soulwax/pytreeprint/README.md

 A Python-based enhanced tree command that displays directory structures with additional features and customization options.

+## Prerequisites

+- Python 3.8 or higher
+- No additional dependencies required

 ## Overview

 `pytreeprint` is a versatile command-line tool for visualizing directory structures.
 It provides more features than the standard Windows `tree` command and offers rich customization for project analysis, documentation, and file management.